-Traditional cultures have taken thousands of years to evolve and are worth preserving, since they are the carriers of the accumulated wisdom of the people since Antiquity.
-Culture gives man a sense of belonging, acceptance, and assurance.
-Culture enshrines the values that define meaning as well as guide, motivate, and lead people to fulfillment.
-This does not mean that everything in a cultural tradition is good.
+Traditional cultures have taken thousands of years to evolve and are worth preserving, since they are the carriers of the accumulated wisdom of the people since antiquity.
+Culture gives man a sense of belonging, acceptance and assurance.
+Culture enshrines the values, which define meaning, guide, motivate and lead people to fulfillment.
+This does not mean everything in cultural tradition is good.
 Culture needs purification too.
 Superstitious beliefs, for example, are not wholesome.
 The caste system is an aberration and a blot on Indian culture.
-Caste is dehumanizing, divisive, discriminatory, oppressive, and fascist.
-It recognizes the intrinsic dignity and worth of only some - not all - persons.
-It builds walls - not bridges - between people.
+Caste is dehumanizing, divisive, discriminatory, oppressive and fascist.
+It recognizes the intrinsic dignity and worth of only some and not all persons.
+It builds walls, not bridges, between people.
 It is a denial of brotherhood.
 Modernization may be a threat to traditional cultures.
 With the advent of modernization, there is a tension between change and continuity.
-How much of the traditional culture changes, and how much of it continues?
+How much of the traditional culture changes and how much of it continues?
 How best can modernization and cultures be integrated?
 Does religion have a role in this?
 Religion cannot be a mute witness to the destruction of traditional cultures.
 People need to be part of traditional cultures.
-Culture, like the hearth and home, is necessary for man; without it, he will be a wanderer and dispossessed.
-The rural communities, with their closer times and bonds of union, should be preserved as an antidote to the faceless technological society that may dehumanize people and threaten the survival of nature.
-Whatever contributes to human wholesomeness, a sense of belonging, loveliness, beauty, rustic simplicity, and the joy of being rooted in the soil must be protected, preserved, and fostered.
+Culture, like the hearth and home, is necessary for man, without which he will be a wanderer and dispossessed.
+The rural communities with their closer ties and bonds of union should be preserved as an antidote to the faceless technological society, which may dehumanize people and threaten the survival of nature.
+Whatever contributes to human wholesomeness, sense of belonging, loveliness, beauty, rustic simplicity and the joy of rooted in the soil must be protected, preserved and fostered.

-Endnotes

-- 1. Leszek Kolakowski, Main Currents in Marxism, 1.
-The Founders (New York: Oxford University Press, 1989), 128-29. - 2.
-Ibid., 115. - 3.
-S. Radhakrishnan, Indian Philosophy (New York: Oxford University Press, 2000), 283. - 4.
-Ibid., p.
-356. - 5.
-Ibid., 354. - 6.
-The Bible, Matthew 7:21. - 7.
-New Catholic Encyclopedia (Washington, DC: The Catholic University of America, 1967), 2:86. - 8.
-Summa Theologica, I-II, Q. 1-5. - A. L. Basham, The Wonder that was India (New Delhi: Rupa & Co., 2001), 485. - 10.
-Vatican II Documents, "Gaudium et spes," 53-62. - 11.
-Amartya Sen, Development as Freedom (New York: Anchor Books, 1999). - 12.
-Dominique Lapierre, in his The City of Joy, narrates his unique experiences in Calcutta, where he finds the people strikingly joyful although many of them are poor.
+ENDNOTES

+Leszek Kolakowski, Main Currents in Marxism, 1.
+The Founders, Oxford University Press, New York, 1989, pp.128-129.

+Ibid., p.115.

+S.Radhakrishnan, Indian Philosophy, Vol.1.
+Oxford University Press, 2000, p.283.

+Ibid., p.356.

+Ibid., p.354.

+The Bible, Matthew 7:21.

+New Catholic Encyclopedia Vol. 2.
+The Catholic University of America, Washington, D.C., 1967, p.86.

+Summa Theologica, I-II,Q.1-5.

+A.L.Basham, The Wonder that was India, Rupa & Co., New Delhi,2001, p.485.

+Vatican II Documents, Gaudium et spes 53-62.

+Amartya Sen, Development as Freedom, Anchor Books, New York, 1999.

+Dominique Lapierre in his The City of Joy narrates his unique experiences in Calcutta where he finds the people strikingly joyful although many are poor.